How to Microwave Hard Boiled Eggs

 Can you make a boiled egg in the microwave without water?

 When storing microwave hard boiled eggs, I recommend storing them in a sealed container or sealed zip top bag in the refrigerator.
-Cooked eggs, especially already peeled eggs, can cause odors in the refrigerator.
-Keeping them sealed helps keep your refrigerator smelling fresh.

-Store the microwave boiled eggs in the refrigerator — peeled or unpeeled — for up to 1 week.
+- In the fridge: Store the microwave boiled eggs in the refrigerator — peeled or unpeeled — for up to 1 week.

+- In the freezer: You can freeze hard-boiled eggs that have been shelled.
 However, the egg whites will become tough and rubbery.
 The hard boiled egg will still be safe to eat, the texture just may be unpleasant.

 Recipes Using Hard Boiled Eggs